George

 the annual Scholarship Award, and the January Film

-Festival.
-He is a member of the National Academy of
+He is an active member of the National Academy of

 Television Arts & Sciences, Alliance for Community